KandidatarbeteSubatFys/TransferFrom2018To2019/Tutorials/README.md

-It is advicable to read the Kandidat19_Komma_igång document that we have shared with the new group, before starting with any tutorial.
+It is advicable to read the Kandidat19_Komma_igång document before starting with any tutorial.
 When that is done we recommend looking at the GenerelTutorial folder first, where the comments in tutorial.py is  particulary intended to give an overview of how the neural networks in this project might be constructed.
 It also contain information on how to generate data in ggland.